 Build an inventory of who can make a difference.

 The initiative uses the Altru Institute model of solutions through collaboration.
-Altru research staff have identified nearly 200 significant players and will be contacting them for inclusion in this report in October with a first version expected by early December.
+Altru research staff have identified nearly 200 significant players and will be contacting them for inclusion beginning in late November.
 This is in addition to the Davos Technology Platform that profiles the most scalable water companies world wide at the Water tab on the Platform.
 Learn more visit LINK

 Assembling the most informed.